tensorpack/tensorpack/docs/tutorial/faq.md

 Doing transfer learning is straightforward.
 Variable restoring is completely based on name match between the current graph and the `SessionInit` initializer.
-Therefore, if you want to load some model, just use the same name.
+Therefore, if you want to load some model, just use the same variable name.
 If you want to re-train some layer, just rename it.
 Unmatched variables on both sides will be printed as a warning.